NicodemusN/random-shitpost-code/README.md

 # random-shitpost-code
-For Nicodemus, Memel and Luukasa.
+For Nicodemus, Memel and Luuksa.

 This file has ligma